alekmaul/pvcollib/wiki/colecospecs.md

   Name    0   A00  A01  A02  A03  A04  A05  A06
 </pre>
 128-bytes (32 sprites, 4 bytes each)
+Multiply this value by 80h to have the real address

 **Register 6: VR6 Sprite Pattern Generator Base Address, 2K boundaries**
 <pre>